Michellinian/CS-unit-2/README.md

 | 1 | 1 | 1 | 0 |
 | 1 | 1 | 1 | 1 |

 This is the table of the binary numbers from 0 to 16.
 From this table we observe how each digit have their own distinct pattern.
 In D, 0 and 1 change one by one.
 In other words, the pattern "01" is repeated through the whole table as you go down.
 In C, the pattern becomes "0011", and in B it is "00001111", and finally in A it is "0000000011111111".
-What is happening here is that, the sequence starts from 0, and
+What is happening here is that,